What is J Term?

 How much does a J Term course cost and when is payment due?

-Students will pay a reduced tuition rate of only $1,100 per credit hour, the same rate offered during the SMU Summer School program in 2012.
-The total cost for one 3-credit J Term course is $3,300 and no other fees will be assessed (with the exception of travel costs and special fees for the two courses).
-Payment is due by Wednesday, December 19, 2012 to avoid a late fee of $150.
+Students will pay a reduced tuition rate of only $1,154 per credit hour, the same rate offered during the SMU Summer School program in 2013.
+The total cost for one 3-credit J Term course is $3,462 and no other fees will be assessed (with the exception of travel costs, housing and special fees for the courses in Taos and CA).
+Payment is due by Thursday, December 19, 2013 to avoid a late fee of $150.

 Are there any scholarships?

-For the first time, a limited number of tuition assistance scholarships are available to full-time SMU undergraduate students attending an SMU J Term course.
+A limited number of partial tuition assistance scholarships are available to full-time SMU undergraduate students attending an SMU J Term course.
 Assistance is limited and is awarded at the discretion of the SMU J Term Tuition Scholarship Committee.
-Applications will be accepted for awards as long as funds are still available.

 The scholarship can only be applied towards the cost of tuition.
 The J Term Scholars Award can be combined with other J Term financial aid, not to exceed the cost of tuition.